 Our round-up of the best coffee machines offers something for everyone.
-We’ve reviewed dozens of pod machines, espresso machines, bean-to-cup and filter coffee machines to come up with the perfect list.
+We’ve reviewed dozens of pod machines, espresso machines, filter coffee machines and bean-to-cup coffee machines to come up with the perfect list.

 Related: Best kettles

 Manual espresso machines

 Manual espresso machines are the type that you find in coffee shops, letting you take full control over the brewing process.
 Coffee grounds are placed into a filter basket, which is held in the group handle, and tamped down.
 The espresso machine then passes hot water at pressure through the grounds, dispensing a shot of espresso.

 Using a manual machine takes practice, and you have to be prepared to make a few bad coffees along the way.
 Yet, when you get the combination right, the quality of the espresso can’t be beaten, and you get the exact type of coffee that you want.

 With a manual coffee machine, you’ll either need your own grinder or you’ll need to buy beans with an espresso grind (a normal grind isn’t fine enough and is designed for french presses or filter coffee machines).

 Manual espresso machines will have a steamer wand, which is used to manually froth milk.
 More expensive machines will have a steam tap, letting you adjust the flow as you go.
 Cheaper machines merely turn the steam on or off, which gives you less control, although you can still get good results.